Karnataka to relax lockdown norms from April 23: Order applies only to non-containment zones

 Further the government has also allowed manufacturing units of essential goods- drugs, pharmaceuticals, medical devices, their raw materials and intermediates-food processing industries in rural areas, coal production and manufacturing units of packaging materials will be allowed.

-Flights, buses, metro rail, inter-district, inter state travel is banned until May 3.
+Flights, buses, metro rail, inter-district, inter-state travel is banned until May 3.
 Bars, malls, theatres, shopping complexes will remain shut along with religious places.